Master by coursework

 - MGF5991Not offered in 2019 Professional development - Career dynamics

 - MGF5992Not offered in 2019 Professional development - Self and relationship

 - MTE5883 Environmental durability and protection of metals and engineering materials

 - MTE5887 Additive manufacturing of polymeric and functional materials

-Part C. Technical elective units (24 points) and Part D. Discipline core units (24 points)
+Part C. Technical elective units (24 points) and Part D. Specialisation core units (24 points)

-Students may exit this course early and apply to graduate with the following award, provided they have satisfied the requirements indicated for that award during their enrolment in this master's course:
+You may exit this course early and apply to graduate with the following award, provided you have satisfied the requirements indicated for that award during your enrolment in this master's course: